Use Case

 Why careful valuation matters in this situation

-A fast, transparent orientation for a clearly defined decision context—without claiming to replace a full-scope appraisal.
+A fast and traceable orientation for a clearly defined valuation context — without claiming to replace the full scope of a comprehensive formal appraisal.

 • Initial pricing orientation before sale discussions

-• Time-critical cases with a clearly scoped question
+• Time-sensitive decisions with a clearly defined question

 How the work is usually structured

-• Define purpose, intended use, and limits upfront
+• Define purpose, limits, and intended use upfront

-• Focus data collection on the most decision-relevant factors
+• Collect focused data on the economically decisive factors

 • Methodically sound but compact derivation